naoshibaikyu/cyborgresistance/epilogues/scraps/CR_S1_PIEASS.md

 Magma: Aha!
 Great work there!

 Hornet Glare: They were nothing.
 Can I finish these idiots off?
+If there's anything I hate more than Galaxy Man are Sea Cops.

 Police Bot 1: N-no!
 We swear we'll do anything!!